MSI Claw AI handhelds are now turbocharged with Intel's Lunar Lake chip — and it puts ROG Ally X on notice

 When it comes to the screen, MSI is bringing the chonk.
 Dropping the 7-inch display of the first Claw, the 8 AI Plus version now has an 8-inch Full HD display with a refresh rate of 120Hz, support for VRR (Variable Refresh Rate) and a touch screen.

-The new Claw looks like it should run cooler than the older model thanks to MSI’s “Cooler Boost HyperFlow”; a system that uses two fans and a duo of pipes and what the firm refer to as “revolutionary intraflow thermal design," which should help drive full performance.
+The new Claw looks like it should run cooler than the older model thanks to MSI’s “Cooler Boost HyperFlow,” a system that uses two fans and a duo of pipes and what the firm refer to as “revolutionary intraflow thermal design," which should help drive full performance.

 The Hall Effect joysticks on the first Claw return to give you greater precision in the best PC games, while the new MSI Centre M promises it will provide a more tailored inference to give gamers a better handheld experience.
-This is the one area I hope MSI delivers on, because the software last time out just wasn’t up to the job.
+This is the one area I hope MSI delivers on, because the software last time just wasn’t up to the job.

 More From Tom's Guide